 About the US-China Business Council

-The US-China Business Council (USCBC) is a private, nonpartisan, nonprofit organization of more than 200 American companies that do business with China.
-Founded in 1973, USCBC has provided unmatched information, advisory, advocacy, and program services to its membership for more than four decades.
-Through its offices in Washington, DC, Beijing, and Shanghai, USCBC is uniquely positioned to serve its members' interests in the United States and China.
+The US-China Business Council (USCBC) is a private, nonpartisan, nonprofit organization of approximately 200 American companies that do business with China.
+Founded in 1973, USCBC has provided unmatched information, advisory, advocacy, and program services to its members for four decades.
+Through its offices in Washington, DC; Beijing; and Shanghai, USCBC is uniquely positioned to serve its members' interests in the United States and China.

 USCBC's mission is to expand the US-China commercial relationship to the benefit of its membership and, more broadly, the US economy.
-It favors constructive engagement with China to eliminate trade and investment barriers and develop a rules-based commercial environment that is predictable and transparent.
+It favors constructive, results-oriented engagement with China to eliminate trade and investment barriers and develop a rules-based commercial environment that is predictable and transparent to all parties.

-Among USCBC's members are many large and well-known US corporations, but smaller companies and service firms make up a substantial portion of the overall membership.
-USCBC is governed by a board of directors composed of distinguished corporate leaders; the current chairman of the board is Mark Fields, President and CEO of Ford Motor Company.
+Among USCBC's members are many large and well-known US corporations, but smaller companies and professional services firms make up a substantial portion of the overall membership.
+USCBC is governed by a board of directors composed of distinguished corporate leaders; the current chair is Evan Greenberg, chairman and CEO of Chubb.
 John Frisbie has been USCBC’s president since 2004.